-PROBLEM CORRECTIVE ACTIONS PC card does not work Check the PC card driver installation for any IRQ or I/O address conflict.
+Problem Corrective Actions PC card does not work Check the PC card driver installation for any IRQ or I/O address conflict.
 Check if the PC card is inserted properly and all connections are set.
 If the PC card is a Type II card, install it in the system's other PC card slot.
 Replace the PC card.
-Replace the Graph board.
-NEC VersaGlide doesn't work Check if PS/2 mouse driver is properly installed.
+Replace the I/O board.
+NEC VersaGlide doesn't work Check if PS/2 or Logitech mouse driver is properly installed.
 Check VersaGlide cable inside the system if it is inserted properly.
 Remove VersaGlide and clean it.
 Check the keyboard controller chip for any cold or loose soldering.
-Replace the Graph board.
+Replace the CPU board.
 Serial device does not work Check if mouse driver is installed properly.
 Check if serial device is connected properly.
+Check the device drive installation for any IRQ or I/O address conflict.
 Replace serial device.
 Check the I/O controller chip on the main board for any cold or loose soldering.
 Replace the I/O board.
 Parallel device does not work Check all connections.
 Check if external device is turned on.
+Check the device drive installation for any IRQ or I/O address conflict.
 Test another parallel device.
 Check I/O controller chip on the main board for any cold or loosed soldering.
 Replace the I/O board.